Student Supporters

 Madalyn Britton

-Madalyn Britton is a mental health advocate focused on spreading awareness and increasing the availability of mental health resources.
-She first joined Mind Out Loud her freshmen year and immediately fell in love with not only its welcoming environment, but its goal of elevating student perspectives as well.
-Outside of school, Madalyn goes on many adventures whether that's through hikes or camping trips, she has too many La Croix's, and loves obsessing over music.
+Madalyn Britton is an advocate focused on spreading awareness, engaging in mental health topics, and increasing the availability of mental health resources.
+She first joined Mind Out Loud in 2022, immediately falling in love with the program and its mission to elevate student perspectives.
+Outside of the program, Madalyn loves going on adventures, whether that's hiking or backpacking; she loves music and hanging out with friends!

 -